-- Disney will be offering a bundle of Disney+, ESPN+, and basic Hulu for $13/month on Nov.
+- Disney currently offers a bundle of Disney+, ESPN+, and basic Hulu for $13/month on Nov.
 12, which is less than Netflix's 4K Premium plan.

-There's definite benefits and pitfalls to both services, but in the cordcutting age, Netflix and Disney+ are going to be fighting for your screen time more than they're fighting for your money.
-You can subscribe to both services and still pay far less than cable, but at the end of the day, you can only watch one stream at a time, and for at least the next few months.
-Disney+ has my eyeballs and undivided attention as I dive into all the old TV shows I haven't been able to find online since they stopped airing in the late 90's.
+There are definite benefits and pitfalls to both services, but in the cordcutting age, Netflix and Disney Plus are going to be fighting for your screen time more than they're fighting for your money.
+You can subscribe to both services and still pay far less than cable, but at the end of the day, you can only watch one stream at a time.
+Disney Plus has my eyeballs and undivided attention as I dive into all the old TV shows I haven't been able to find online since they stopped airing in the late '90s.

 Coming for the crown

-Disney+ is taking hold of its own streaming destiny and offering an unparralled selection of content from Disney, Marvel, Lucasfilm, and beyond.
-It's still working through its learning curve, but even at launch it's quite the tantalizing temptation.
+Disney+ is taking hold of its own streaming destiny and offering an unparalleled selection of content from Disney, Marvel, Lucasfilm, and beyond.
+A year after launch, it's still working through its learning curve -- but it's learning fast.

 The OG of streaming services may just be dethroned

 One of the first streaming services, Netflix has redefined how we view TV and movies.
-While the loss of Disney owned properties has taken a bite out of Netflix's library, it still dwarfs Disney+, but more isn't always better.
+While the loss of Disney-owned properties has taken a bite out of Netflix's library, it still dwarfs Disney Plus, but more isn't always better.

 We may earn a commission for purchases using our links.
 Learn more.